-- 1. The starting gate must be of a transverse device folding or dropping in operation.
+- The starting gate must be of a transverse device folding or dropping in operation.
 This folding or dropping device must be of solid and rigid construction.
-It must be controlled manually or by remote control. - 2.
-The starting gate must be of an individually back folding or dropping type, constructed in such a manner as to block the front wheel in the case where a rider tries to start before the release of the gate.
-In addition, there should be a limiting device to prevent the gate from rising more than 80° horizontally from the ground. - The operator of the starting gate and the mechanism must be totally out of sight of the riders so no unfair advantage can be gained by one rider over another. - 4.
-The height of the starting gate must be a minimum of 50 cm and a maximum of 52 cm.
+It must be controlled manually or by remote control. - The starting gate must be of an individually back folding or dropping type, constructed in such a manner as to block the front wheel in the case where a rider tries to start before the release of the gate.
+In addition, there should be a limiting device to prevent the gate from rising more than 80° horizontally from the ground. - The operator of the starting gate and the mechanism must be totally out of sight of the riders so no unfair advantage can be gained by one rider over another. - The height of the starting gate must be a minimum of 50 cm and a maximum of 52 cm.
 The width of the concrete base used in the construction of the starting grid must not exceed 60 cm. - Advertising is permitted on the starting gate, provided it does not cause the mechanism to fail meeting any of the requirements contained herein or interfere with the riders' departure through traction, etc. - 6.
-If the starting gate is covered by publicity, it must be rolled around each gate (facing the rider) and affixed in a professional and safe manner on all gates.
+If the starting gate is covered by publicity, it must be rolled around each gate (facing the rider) and affixed in a professional and safe manner on all gates. - 7.
+The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.